Do you want to learn Python List? How to create a list? How to add, update, and remove elements from the Python list?

 Even if you are beginners, I believe, going through this tutorial will lay the stone for mastering your Python skills.
 You can also bookmark this tutorial, so you can easily go through any of the syntaxes.

-In Python programming, the list is the data structure which stores a set of elements.
-This means you can save the multiple elements in a single list.
+In Python programming, the list is the data structure that stores a set of elements.
+This means you can save multiple elements in a single list.

 Python List Syntax: